 As the number of Wi-Fi networks rapidly explodes, detecting, managing, and maintaining your Wi-Fi can become problematic.
-When everyone around you is blasting their own Wi-Fi signals—particularly if in large apartment buildings or business complexes with lots of other large companies—you’re more likely to experience problems with Wi-Fi signals dropping out, poor connectivity, and slow performance.
+When everyone around you is blasting their own Wi-Fi signals—particularly in large business complexes with lots of other large companies—you’re more likely to experience problems with Wi-Fi signals dropping out, poor connectivity, and slow performance.

 Within your own Wi-Fi network, several optimizations could help ensure your network is functioning appropriately, including router placement, appropriate channel, and security measures.
 And of course, analyzing and understanding your wireless network is key.

 One of my favorite tools for discovering and solving these problems is SolarWinds® Network Performance Monitor (NPM).
 It includes high-performance network monitoring and insights and troubleshooting features, including Wi-Fi scanning and analysis capabilities, to ensure your network starts working again as soon as possible after a problem arises.
-In particular, the SolarWinds heat map feature allows you to see where Wi-Fi signal is strong, and “dead zones” with low connectivity.